staeter/work-in-progress/dialogue.md

 Traditional social platforms tend to concentrate power in the hands of platform owners and their algorithms, leaving users and communities with little say in how their spaces are governed.
 Even when platforms offer community moderation tools, these are often limited and can be overridden by corporate decisions driven by profit motives rather than community needs.

+This is also true at a wider scale in corporate and political environment where power is centralized in the hands of the wealthy.
+Dialogue wants to be a space for the masses to organize, struggle against oppression and decide collectively what future they want to craft for humanity.

 Democratic organization means creating spaces where communities can effectively self-govern and make collective decisions.
 This requires not just voting mechanisms, but comprehensive tools for discussion, investigation, deliberation, consensus-building, and transparent decision-making.
 The platform must support various forms of democratic governance - from direct democracy to representative systems - while keeping processes clear and accessible to all participants.
+The different communities and organizations have to be able to take joint decisions, make joint statements and coordinate through the platform.

 The democratic principle isn't about forcing every group to use the same democratic model.
 Rather, it's about making democratic organization more efficient and accessible than centralized control.
 Communities should be able to choose and evolve their governance structures while maintaining transparency and accountability to their members.